5 Questions to Ask Before Buying Marketing Automation Software

 We’ve compiled 5 essential questions to ask yourself before making a buying decision.
 These questions will help you discover common pitfalls of using marketing software, how to avoid them, and how to choose the right solution for your business.

 It’s important to remember that digital marketing is built on a foundation of data.
-With today’s tools, there is an abundance of data waiting to be collected, and how that data is utilised and presented is the foundation of marketing automation software’s usefulness.
+With today’s tools, there is an abundance of data waiting to be collected, and how that data is utilized and presented is the foundation of marketing automation software’s usefulness.

 First, consider your company’s data.
 Have you used a few different systems for marketing and email automation in the past?
 If so, your data might be a convoluted mix of a few formats, or it might be siloed into different databases.
 You might not even have access to all of it.

 Messy or partial data presents challenges for marketing automation software.
 In fact, setting up campaigns or trying to gain insight into your customers is nearly impossible if your data isn’t formatted correctly.
 It’s also expensive – many marketing software companies tack on costs to manage old data.
 Often, marketing automation companies will simply wipe all of your business’s historical data to start from a clean slate.
-These kinds of practices mean buying marketing software might not be cost effective for your business.
+These kinds of practices mean buying marketing software might not be cost-effective for your business.

 Second, think about what you want to get out of your data.
 Do you already have an in-depth plan for what customer segments you need and what you want to get out of your data?
 Marketing automation software companies often make it difficult to change the way your program is structured.
 Hidden fees, maintenance requirements, and complicated programming can mean that making changes to your software is expensive and time-consuming.
 If you want flexibility in your marketing automation, traditional marketing software might not be the best choice.